lendoo73/my_idea_boxes/README.md

     * but cannot to edit the sign of the colleagues.

 ## Colleagues:
 Any colleagues can write/update own Idea if an Idea Box created until the box is opened.
-If a box already closed, then a colleague with Update Idea Box privileg can reopen it if extend the closing time.
+If a box already closed, then a colleague with Update Idea Box privileg can reopen by extending the closing time.

 #### [Database diagram](https://github.com/lendoo73/my_idea_boxes/blob/main/my_idea_box.pdf)